 - Origin : Colorado, United States

-Yeti, which was actually acquired by Schwinn in 1995 and then bought by a pair of businessmen in 2001, tends to make smaller, lightweight mountain bikes that have gained a solid following, especially in Colorado.
+Yeti, which Schwinn acquired in 1995 and then bought by a pair of businesspeople in 2001, tends to make smaller, lightweight mountain bikes that have gained a solid following, especially in Colorado.

 I really like the simplicity of Yeti’s lineup of bikes.
 The company offers two race bikes, the SB150 and SB115, and then five RIP bikes, two of which feature a hardtail design.